-In administrative and criminal proceedings, the burden of proof lies with the entity prosecuting the case, who must prove the facts that uphold its allegation.
+In administrative and criminal proceedings, the burden of proof lies with the entity prosecuting the case, which must prove the facts that uphold its allegation.

 In civil proceedings, as a general rule under Portuguese law, the burden of proof also lies with the party that makes the allegation and wishes to rely on the facts invoked in the claim.
-Although the obligation to indemnify (set out in Articles 562 et seq. of the Portuguese Civil Code) has a sole framework applicable both to contractual claims (whose general regime is set out in Articles 798 et seq. of the Portuguese Civil Code) and tort claims (set out in Articles 483 et seq. of the Portuguese Civil Code), whereas in tort claims the damaged party must prove the fault of the alleged offender, this fault is presumed in contractual claims as per Article 799 of the Portuguese Civil Code.
-Apart from this, in both tort and contractual liability claims the damaged party must prove:
+Although the obligation to indemnify (set out in Article 562 et seq. of the Portuguese Civil Code) has a sole framework applicable both to contractual claims (whose general regime is set out in Article 798 et seq. of the Portuguese Civil Code) and to tort claims (set out in Article 483 et seq. of the Portuguese Civil Code), whereas in tort claims the damaged party must prove the fault of the alleged offender, this fault is presumed in contractual claims as per Article 799 of the Portuguese Civil Code.
+Apart from this, in both tort and contractual liability claims, the damaged party must prove:

 - a voluntary action or omission of the offender (corresponding to a breach of a general obligation in tort claims or of a contract in contractual claims);

-- the unlawfulness of such action or omission;
+- the unlawfulness of the action or omission;

 - a damage; and